gelijergensen/FingerTrees/README.md

 * retrieval of the minimum and maximum elements,

 `O(log(min(i, n-i)))`
-* retrieval of the ith smallest / largest element and
+* retrieval of the `i`th smallest / largest element and
 * insertion, deletion, and membership checking,

 `O(m*log(n/m + 1))`